Fitz Johnson

-Terrell Fitz Johnson is an American soldier, businessman, and public official from Georgia.
-Appointed by Governor Brian Kemp in July 2021, he is the second African American and first black Republican to serve on the Georgia Public Service Commission.
+Terrell Fitz Johnson (October 9, 1963) is an American soldier, businessman, and public official from Georgia.
+Appointed by Governor Brian Kemp in July 2021, he became the second African American and first black Republican to serve on the Georgia Public Service Commission.
 He is a former owner of the Atlanta Beat soccer club.

 Early life and education

 Johnson was born on October 9, 1963.
 He attended The Citadel on a wrestling scholarship, and he won the NCAA's Southern Conference title as a freshman in 1982.
-A knee injury during his sophomore year ended Johnson’s wrestling career.
+A knee injury during his sophomore year ended Johnson's wrestling career.
 He was inducted into the Georgia Chapter of the National Wrestling Hall of Fame in 2021.

 Johnson received his BS in education from The Citadel in 1985, his MS in education from Troy University in 1991, and his JD from the University of Kentucky College of Law in 1998.

 Military and business careers

 Johnson enlisted in the United States Army in 1981, became a commissioned officer in 1985, and served on active duty from 1985 to 1995 and in the U.S. Army Reserve from 1995 to 2002.
 He retired at the rank of major.
 From 1998 to 2008, Johnson worked as owner and operator of Eagle Group International, a $175 million privately held company that sold logistics, information technology, training, and healthcare services to the U.S. Defense Department and was later acquired by Lockheed Martin.
 He later became CEO and owner of ASID Group International.
 In 2024, Johnson, along with his wife Suzanne Wilcox and business partners Brennen and Emily Matthews, opened Drafty Dane Park & Pint, an off-leash dog park and bar, in Marietta, Georgia.